|On this page…|

 This example shows how you can use residual analysis to evaluate model quality.

-To load the sample System Identification Tool session that contains estimated models, type the following command in the MATLAB® Command Window:
+To load the sample System Identification app session that contains estimated models, type the following command in the MATLAB® Command Window:

-To generate a residual analysis plot, select the Model resids check box in the System Identification Tool GUI.
+To generate a residual analysis plot, select the Model resids check box in the System Identification app.

 This opens an empty plot.

-In the System Identification Tool window, click each model icon to display it on the Residual Analysis plot.
+In the System Identification app window, click each model icon to display it on the Residual Analysis plot.

 The top axes show the autocorrelation of residuals for the output (whiteness test).
 The horizontal scale is the number of lags, which is the time difference (in samples) between the signals at which the correlation is estimated.
 The horizontal dashed lines on the plot represent the confidence interval of the corresponding estimates.
 Any fluctuations within the confidence interval are considered to be insignificant.
 Four of the models, arxqs, n4s3, arx223 and amx2222, produce residuals that enter outside the confidence interval.
 A good model should have a residual autocorrelation function within the confidence interval, indicating that the residuals are uncorrelated.